 If you are choosing a data hosting provider, ask for documentation of the processes that ensure the 12 PCI compliance requirements can be met.

-Looking for a PCI compliant provider?
+Looking for a PCI compliant provider and want to learn more about what PCI compliance is?
 Otava can help.
 Our cloud solutions meet every requirement of PCI compliance and independent annual audits find our data centers are 100 percent compliant against PCI compliance.
 Get started with your disaster recovery, cloud or colocation solution today.

 Levels of PCI Compliance: Do you know what level your business falls under to meet PCI compliance?
 While the 12 PCI compliant requirements are dictated by the PCI Security Standards Council (PCI SSC), compliance is enforced by the credit card issuer companies…(Keep Reading)